Job Hunters Who Use My Behavioral Questions Guide With My Star Interview Questions, Are More Likely to Get Hired For Jobs They Want!

 Result: What were the results of your actions?
 How did you benefit your company or organization?
 What did you learn that will help you in the future?
 Did you save time?
 Did you make money for the company?

-On this page, we’ll go into more detail on behavioral interviewing and the STAR interview method.
-We’ll review behavioral interview questions and how to give the best behavioral answers.
+On this page, we’ll go into more detail on behavioral interview questions and the STAR interview method.
+We’ll review behavioral questions and how to give the best behavioral answers.

 Competency Interview – When you are preparing for a competency interview, it’s important to put the employer’s needs first.
 You need identify and understand the core competencies for the position.
 What skill will it take to be successful in that job?
 Once you identify this, then you can think about your own past accomplishments that will support you and prove your are capable in the core competency areas defined for this job.